sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_44_ConceptOfProgrammingLanguageAndHexadecimalNumbers/Quiz01.md

 **Description**

-a) Ox is written before a Hexadecimal number as a prefix.

-b) Ox is written before a Hexadecimal number as a prefix.

-c) Ox is written before a Hexadecimal number as a prefix.

-d) Ox is written before a Hexadecimal number as a prefix.
+Ox is written before a Hexadecimal number as a prefix.

 ---
 ---